 Since the last time the Pharaohs qualified for the FIFA World Cup, it’s been 28 long years.
 Telecommunications giant Vodafone Egypt is not happy about this and is therefore suggesting, nay strongly campaigning, for a strategy that it believes will change Egypt’s fortune.
 And it’s simple: Stop talking football for two months to avoid jinxing the team.
 We want to qualify this time.

-Vodafone promotes the idea that over analysis and too much self-criticism by Egyptian people could be the reason for jinxing the team and not qualifying to the World Cup for all these years.
+Vodafone promotes the idea that over-analysis and too much self-criticism by Egyptian people could be the reason for jinxing the team and not qualifying for the World Cup for all these years.

 Vodafone’s movement announcement

 According to the company, the pattern is clear.
 Every time the national football team reaches an advanced stage in the qualifiers of the most prestigious football tournament worldwide, football banter that is not only excessive but also somehow jinxes the team.
 And it ends up getting disqualified.

 It is for this reason that Vodafone has spearheaded a campaign dubbed #ماتقاطعش “Stop Talking Football–.
 It doesn’t get any simpler.
 As the line of the campaign suggests, Egyptian football fans are urged by the company to steer clear of any discussions pertaining to the World Cup qualifiers for the next two months and allow the gods of football to bless the national football team with a long-yearned-for victory.